python-rope/pylsp-rope/README.md

 ### Extract method

-This refactoring works when selecting a block of code.
+This refactoring works by triggering a CodeAction when selecting a block of code.

 ### Extract variable

-This refactoring works when selecting a Python expression.
+This refactoring works by triggering a CodeAction when selecting a Python expression.

 ### Inline

-This refactoring works when the cursor is on a resolvable Python identifier.
+This refactoring works by triggering a CodeAction when the cursor is on a resolvable Python identifier.

 ## Caveat